-Common problems are shown below, if none if these match your dilemma then please register on the game forums and post questions there, also be sure to check out the new player section of the web site.
+Common problems are shown below, if none if these match your dilemma then please email support@faraway.co.uk also be sure to check out the new player section of the web site.
+Note this page is shared by Tartarus and Kalevala, so please read with that in mind.

 You will need the Java Runtime as usual.
 If you unzip the download (you will need a winzip compatible utility) you simply have to open up the tartarus.html page within netscape and it will work.
 To run it stand-alone you must do the following (this may be a little out of date):